 Tracking your website’s analytics and performance of the webpages is very important if you are a content marketer.
 If you publish 10 articles, you can go back and check which ones performed well and the ones that didn’t.
 Based on your learning you can publish new articles that have a higher chance of performing well.

-Google Analytics is one of the best tools for measuring the traffic of our own website.
+Google Analytics is one of the best tools to check traffic on your website.
 You will be aware of the number of visitors you are getting in your site, time spent on the website, and content that gets more traffic.

 When you check website traffic of your competitors, you can get an idea on various metrics such as page visits, unique visitors and the best keywords.
 You can get inspiration from other websites about the kind of articles that will perform well on your websites.